Attendance code of practice (taught students)

 - Schools will have procedures for students to report absence / monitor engagement and make clear the procedures for students to apply for leave of absence in exceptional circumstances.

-- Schools will have a clear process for monitoring student engagement and addressing any patterns of non-attendance (no or low engagement) at an early stage.
+- Schools will have a clear process for monitoring student engagement and addressing any patterns of non-attendance or low attendance at an early stage.
 Where non-attendance is a potential problem a "warning system" will be in place for the student.
-If the problem continues the Unsatisfactory Work, Attendance and Engagement procedure will be used.
+If the problem continues the Unsatisfactory Work, Attendance and Engagement Procedure will be used.

 - Co-curricular activities and paid employment must normally be fitted around formal timetable commitments.
 Wednesday afternoons, that is from 1.00pm, will normally be kept free for co-curricular activities.
 On occasions where a student is involved in a University supported activity, eg competing in a national sporting event or representing the University in a sporting event, which involves leaving a timetabled session before 1.00pm they must notify the tutor in advance in order to discuss how the session commitments might be met in another way.
 It is the responsibility of the student to find out what work has been missed and to complete any tasks set.